apache/sqoop/README.txt

   mvn package # Build source artifact mvn package -Pbinary # Build binary artifact

+Sqoop is using Sphinx plugin to generate documentation that have higher memory requirements that might not fit into default maven configuration.
+You might need to increase maximal memory allowance to successfully execute package goal.
+This can done using following command:

+  export MAVEN_OPTS="-Xmx512m -XX:MaxPermSize=512m"

 Sqoop currently supports multiple Hadoop distributions.
 In order to compile Sqoop against a specific Hadoop version, please specify the hadoop.profile property in Maven commands.
 For example: